daveking63/Porting_Existing_Titles_from_Processing_to_P5JS/README.md

 <li><i>tn_images subdirectory</i> -- These are thumbnails produced from the screen shots that are produced individually from the sketches.
 If you want a different screen shot, then the output of a sketch can be saved by simply typing 's' or 'S' after the sketch has been loaded.</li>
 </ul>

-I should note there is a bit of hard coding in the index file.
+I should note there is a bit of 'hard coding' in the index file.
 If you look at the file, you'll see 'a href' links of the following sort:

 "http://localhost/Data_Driven_Graphic_Design/ddgd-sketch-ch1_a_Functions.html"